 1950s Italian Perforated Chandelier

-Materials: Brass curved rods, gold painted iron.
+Materials: Brass curved rods.
+Gold painted iron ring/tube in the middle.
 Long brass rod.
 The conical lampshades and the other painted parts are made of aluminium.
 The lampshades are painted red, green and light yellow/vanilla and they are perforated in the shape of a flower with 5 leaves.
-The canopy is painted light yellow/vanilla.
-White Bakelite sockets.
+The aluminium canopy is painted light yellow/vanilla.
+4 white Bakelite sockets.

 Rod Length: 70 cm / 27.55”

 Electricity: 4 bulbs E14, 4 x 40 watt maximum, 110/220 volt.